duongquangduc/Udacity-CarND-LaneLines-P1/README.md

 ### 3. Suggest possible improvements to your pipeline

 There are several improvements that I could try in future.
-1. First, I can re-preprocess the original image, not just convert it to grayscale but different channel and increase its contrast.
+1. First, I can re-preprocess the original image, not just converting it to grayscale but to different channel and/or increasing its contrast.
 2. Second, try different algorithms that can fix the issues of identifying the proper values for the mentioned parameters.
+3. Third, make the image mask selection and the slopes to be dynamic according to the curve of each lane.